-“Numerous studies show that online political exposure and information consumption on social media are related to political attitudes and behaviors, both online and offline.
-For example, Valeriani and Vaccari (2016) found that accidental information on social media is positively associated with online political participation in multiple national contexts.
-A recent meta-analysis concluded that incidental exposure, an unintended form of exposure that is common on social media, is positively associated with a variety of pro-democratic attitudes and behaviors including news use, political knowledge, political participation, expressive engagement, and political discussion (Nanz and Matthes, 2022).
-Weeks et al. (2017) further find that counter-attitudinal incidental exposure on social media drives processes of selective exposure among stronger partisans, which subsequently leads to greater political information sharing.
-In contrast, overreliance on the news to find you on social networks is negatively associated with important socio-political indicators of political knowledge, political interest, and voting (Gil de Zúñiga et al., 2019).” (p.XX)

 For the second aim, the section should be revised to more clearly speak to the specific account / source qualities analyzed.
 The term identity is used too generically without distinguishing among the relevant dimensions: party identity, peer v opinion leader, organization v individual.
 Generally, the section needs to be revised to more clearly motivate the focus on political Twitter content and the investigated dimensions of source characteristics.

-=> We appreciate the reviewer’s observation on this terminology.
-We have fully revised the relevant text to remove the term “identity”, which we used imprecisely in the original manuscript.
-The revised text instead draws more extensively on Thorson and Wells’s (2016) discussion of the relevant actors for the process of curation.
-The relevant revised text is:
+=> We appreciate the reviewer’s observation about this terminology.
+We have fully revised the relevant text to remove the term “identity,” which we agree we used imprecisely.
+The revised text instead draws more extensively on Thorson and Wells’ (2016) discussion of the relevant actors for the process of curation.
+The relevant revised text is (pp. 4–5):